pisti1555/SocialMediaApi/README.md

 ### Authentication
 The API uses JWT authentication.
 - Tokens are generated on login, register and refresh-token endpoints and must be passed in the Authorization header.
-- The token is valid for 5 minutes.
+- The token is valid for 15 minutes.
 - The refresh token expiration depends on the RememberMe field in the login request.
+    - If RememberMe is true, the expiration time is 14 days.
-If remembered, the expiration time is 14 days, otherwise it is 12 hours.
+    - If RememberMe is false, the expiration time is 12 hours.
 - The expiration time is a sliding window, so after refreshing, it is valid for another 14 days or 12 hours, until it reaches the maximum expiration time, which is 90 days.
 - Token can be refreshed by sending a POST request to /api/v1/auth/refresh-token.
-Then a new set of tokens is returned.
+Then a new set of tokens is returned (access and refresh).
+- If the JWT or Refresh token is invalid for some reason (ex. an older jwt has been sent with the correct refresh token or some claims are invalid or missing), then the Token gets invalidated and deleted, so the user must login again.
 - GET endpoints do not require authentication, but POST, PUT, PATCH and DELETE do.

 ### Pagination